regenerativeag/regenerativeag.github.io/docs/community-guide/roles.md

 In addition to what Visitors can do, Guests can...

-- Post in `#connect`, a room just for Guests and Members
+- Post in `#💬-connect`, a room just for Guests and Active Members
 - Share pictures and links
 - Create threads and polls
 - Use custom stickers and emojis

 Guests who haven't posted or reacted in 14 days are transitioned to the Inactive role.

-### Member
+### Active Member

-If you post on at least 4 _different_ days\* in the last 60 days, you will become a _Member_ of our community.
+If you post on at least 4 _different_ days\* in the last 60 days, you will become an _Active Member_.

+Active Members have **full access** to our community.

-In addition to what Guests can do, Members can...
+In addition to what Guests can do, _Active Members_ can...

-- Post in `#community`, `#community-improvement`, `#projects`, and `#test-results-amendments-and-inoculants`
+- Post in `#💞-community`, `#🤝community-development`, `#📔-projects`, `#🦠-amendments-and-inoculants`, and `#🔬-test-results`
-- Talk with other members in `#voice-room`
+- Talk with other active members in `#voice-room`
+- Choose a name-tag color
 - Share recorded voice messages
-- Choose a name-tag color
+- Create private threads
+- Add custom emojis and stickers to our server

-Members who haven't posted or reacted in the last 60 days are transitioned to the Inactive Member role.
+Active Members who haven't posted or reacted in the last 14 days are transitioned to the Inactive Member role.

 _\* Days are measured in the GMT/UTC timezone.
 If you've posted on 4 different days and haven't gained the role, please try posting on another day._

-### Active Member

-The _Active Member_ role is granted to those who have posted on at least 8 different days, and 4 different weeks, in the last 60 days.

-In addition to what Members can do, Active Members can...

-- Post in `#off-topic`
-- Create private threads
-- Add custom emojis and stickers to our server

-Active Members who haven't posted or reacted in the last 30 days are transitioned back to the Member role.
-Grace period: You can become an Active Member again by making a post within 7 days of losing the Active Member role.

 ### Inactive